willayy/SNNPy/README.md

 The training algorithm in Beta 1.0.0 uses brute force numerical derivatives to optimize weights and biases.
 Release Beta 2.0.0 and onwards use backpropogation as a means to opitimize weights and biases.

-This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand and features no support for parallelism or hardware acceleration.
-Code readability also takes heavy precedence over algorithm optimization (where there is a distinct choice).
+This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand.
+It does not feature parallelism, hardware accelaration or  any usage of optimized BLAS algorithms.

+And such its a naive implementation of a neural network.

 #### Dependencies

 CMake is heavily recommended as the build tool for this source code.
 No other external dependencies.

-#### Installation
+#### Installation/Building

 - Download source code.
 - (Recommended) build SNNpy-test executable to test if software works correctly in your enviorment.